What is the effect of stress on your sleep?

 5. Do something easy

-Stress often occurs with a busy job, deadlines, a difficult presentation; things that take up a lot of our brain capacity.
-Small tasks can have an almost therapeutic effect in this case.
+Stress often occurs with a busy job, deadlines, a difficult presentation; things that take a lot of our brain capacity.
+Small tasks can in this case have an almost therapeutic effect.
 Do something around the house like cooking or cleaning.
 Completing tasks gives us the feeling that we have spent our day usefully, which reduces stress.

-Ella Health has been developing sustainable products for better physical well-being since 2018.
+Ella Sleeps has been developing sustainable products for better physical well-being since 2018.
 Through our continuous product development, we offer our customers sitting and lying comfort at a competitive price.
-Do you want to enjoy a healthier posture?
-Take a look at our range.
+Would you like to enjoy a healthier posture?
+Take a look through our range.